How Mothering Sunday became Mother’s Day

 So how did Mothering Sunday become confused with Mother’s Day?
 The answer has its roots in East Anglia’s local history.

-A new festival to honour mothers had emerged in the United States of America at the start of the twentieth century.
+Meanwhile, a new festival to honour mothers had emerged in the USA at the start of the twentieth century.
 Mother’s Day was introduced by Anna Jarvis, a young woman whose mother died in May 1906.
-A year later, Anna told a friend that she wished the day could be set aside to pay tribute to all mothers.

-The idea began to spread and gain wide support.
+Anna told a friend that she wished the day could be set aside to pay tribute to all mothers.
+Soon, the idea began to spread and gain wide support.
 The governor of Anna’s state, Philadelphia, proclaimed the second Sunday in May to be Mother’s Day.